 Because Summer Term courses are very intensive, students should plan carefully to avoid outside commitments.
 Special refund and withdrawal policies apply to this term’s traditional and online courses.
 See Summer Term web pages.

 The Registrar’s Office is responsible for issuing official transcripts of work completed at Gordon.
 All obligations to the College must have been met before a transcript is issued, including all financial accounts with Gordon College and compliance with the terms of any student loans.
 While requests are processed as quickly as possible, allow up to five working days for verification of clearance and processing.
 A transcript fee is charged.

 Current students may process an electronic transcript request through my.gordon.edu.
 A credit card (Mastercard or Visa) is required to order transcripts online, and there is a $1 transcript fee plus a $2.25 processing fee.
-Former students who do not have access to My.Gordon may set up an account through a link from Gordon’s website at www.gordon.edu/transcripts or at www.iwantmytranscript.com to order transcripts online.
+Former students who do not have access to My.Gordon may order transcripts online from Gordon’s website at www.gordon.edu/transcripts.

 Transcripts may be sent electronically through a secure, web-based process, sent by U.S. mail or picked up in the Registrar’s Office.
 Electronic delivery of transcripts is possible wherever web access is available with a high level of security.
 Recipients are notified of availability by email, and the student is notified by email when the transcript is sent, when it is viewed and by whom it was opened.